 Fund and Texas Pacific Group’s (TPG) Rise Fund

-—where Bridgespan partnered to develop and deliver rigorous, quantitative impact underwriting, as detailed in Harvard Business Review’s
+—where Bridgespan partnered to develop and deliver rigorous, quantitative impact underwriting, as detailed in the Harvard Business Review’s

 “Calculating the Value of Impact Investing